Koboom/yuxell/README.md

+frontend
+This template should help get you started developing with Vue 3 in Vite.

+Recommended IDE Setup
+VSCode + Volar (and disable Vetur).

+Customize configuration
+See Vite Configuration Reference.

+Project Setup
+npm install
+Compile and Hot-Reload for Development npm run dev
-This is a small fullstack web application to combine frontend and backend.
+Compile and Minify for Production npm run buildThis is a small fullstack web application to combine frontend and backend.

 MIT License